 Do you have a co-jewel especially important to you and/or with an interesting story you wish to share?
 We created an open space below to discuss, with the idea in mind to put together an online exhibition of co-jewellery*: share your opinion with us >.

-The Jocale presented reveals an elephant´s head reflection: a reference to "Swans Reflecting Elephants" by Salvador Dalí, that inspired Josef Friedrich´s research into Art and Optic.
+The Jocale presented is finalist at the prestigious Venice Design Week 2022 and reveals an elephant´s head reflection: a reference to "Swans Reflecting Elephants" by Salvador Dalí, that inspired Josef Friedrich´s research into Art and Optic.